The Covid 19 situation remains largely unchanged. We continue being vigilant – wearing masks, washing hands and working from home when we can.

 Membership activities are taking place with caution:

-- Wednesday Morning and Sunday Bird walks will continue this month.
+- Wednesday Morning and Third Sunday bird walks continue this month.
 See back page for details.

 - The Nature Kenya office is closed.
-However, membership can be renewed online http://naturekenya.org/support/membership/ or via M-Pesa.
-Books, honey, etc. may be purchased online or with M-Pesa (Paybill 100300, Account: write in your purchase) and collected on Mondays or by arrangement.
+However, membership can be renewed online http://naturekenya.org/support/membership/ or via M-pesa.
+Books, honey, etc. may be purchased online or with M-Pesa and collected on Mondays or by arrangement.
 Ring the bell at the entrance of the office behind the galleries.

 - Members will continue to receive an electronic version of the Nature Net.

 - The EANHS/NMK Library is open to the public.
-Museum galleries and sites are open to the public under Ministry of Health guidelines (as of the end of July 2021).
+Museum galleries and sites are open to the public under Ministry of Health guidelines.

-In July 2021, actions to save species, conserve habitats, encourage ecological sustainability and empower people were implemented at various sites:
+Nature Kenya’s conservation work went on in September.
+Actions to save species, conserve habitats, encourage ecological sustainability and empower people were undertaken across various sites:

 Advocacy and Awareness Creation